- Chart

 Disclaimers:

-This analysis is based on publicly available information and is intended for informational purposes only.
-It does not constitute financial advice.
-Market share data and financial figures are estimates and can vary based on reporting period and methodology.
-Investors should conduct their own due diligence before making any investment decisions.
+This JSON output is generated for informational purposes only and should not be considered as financial advice.
+Market share and financial data are estimates and subject to change.
+Users should conduct their own due diligence before making any investment decisions.

 AI Summarization is directionally correct and might not be accurate.